s2seweis/react-router-v6/client/README.md

 ## Display the current state of the user

 ## Next:
+1. Be careful about the indexes, can cause problems
 2. Let the Auth run via MongoDB
 3. Using of an (JWT) Auth Token
 4. Adjust the CSS and HTML